 Heli-biking is the ultimate form of mountain biking.
 Fly over some of the most scenic parts of the Southern Lakes region and prepare for thrills as you bike down the trails towards the lake below.

-Sail along Abel Tasman National Park’s coastline to admire the beauty of Split Apple Rock, Kaiteriteri, Marahau, Adele and Fishermans Islands and Tonga Island seal colony.
-You will have the chance to go for a swim, kayak or go ashore as the crew make your lunch.
+Sail along Abel Tasman National Park’s coastline to admire the beauty of Split Apple Rock, Kaiteriteri, Marahau, Adele and Fishermans Islands, and Tonga Island seal colony.
+You will have the chance to go for a swim, kayak, or go ashore as the crew makes your lunch.

 For adventurous dishes, there are two restaurants in New Zealand are hard to beat.
 Take a seat at RATA, run by Michelin-starred chef Josh Emett, or visit the legendary Hans Herzog Wine Estate where they serve up the famed Herzog’s Degustation Menu.
 Each one of its gourmet courses is perfectly paired with wines from its Marlborough estate.